-- To have a clear understanding of the councils risk management processes. - Service Plans and Risk Registers to have input and ongoing challenge from stakeholders, including the Corporate Director(s), Lead Cabinet Member(s), staff and the public.
+- To have a clear understanding of the council's risk management processes - Service Plans and Risk Registers to have input and ongoing challenge from stakeholders, including Corporate Directors(s), Lead Cabinet Members(s), staff and the public.

-- Supporting the Head of Service in the completion and communication of a clear and easy to follow Service Plan (by March 31st) and Risk Register, ensuring the involvement of the right people, and making sure that staff understand their commitments. - Keeping the Service Plan and Risk Register up-todate (these are live documents and should be updated with any new activity/developments during the year). - Ensuring that accurate and easy to understand risk updates have been provided in Verto within one month of the end of the quarter.
+- Supporting the Head of Service in the completion and communication of a clear and easy to follow Service Plan (by March 31st) and Risk Register, ensuring the involvement of the right people, and making sure that staff understand their commitments - Keeping the Service Plan and Risk Register up to date which are live documents and should be updated with any new activity / developments during the year - Ensuring that accurate and easy to understand risk updates have been provided in the Verto system within one month of the end of the quarter.
 Any comments provided should be in plain English and avoid acronyms.

-- Consulted with and involved the relevant Strategic Planning & Performance Officer to ensure that there is consistency in the approach you take and no conflict with work elsewhere? - Ensured that customer needs are taken into account, as well as any legislative duties that apply?

-- Analysed the implications of the service plan and potential risks? - Used Verto to help collate the detail of the Service Plan and maintain the Service Risk
+- Consulted with and involved the relevant Strategic Planning and Performance Officer to ensure that there is consistency in the approach you take and no conflict with work elsewhere? - Ensured that customer needs are taken into account, as well as any legislative duties that apply? - Analysed the implications of the service plan and potential risks? - Used the Verto system to help collate the detail of the Service Plan and maintain the Service Risk?